-- Applications to Developmental Psychology must be received by December 1.
+- Applications to Cognition and Cognitive Neuroscience, Developmental Science and Social Psychology must be received by December 1.

-- If you are applying to the clinical program, the Psych Subject GRE is required.
-Also, you must complete the Faculty Interest Ranking Form to indicate the faculty whom you would be most interested in working with.
+- If you are applying to the clinical program, you must complete the Faculty Selection Form to indicate the faculty whom you would be most interested in working with.